strapi/community-resources/Events and Meetup/README.md

 >    Always get feedback

 #### Staying Consistent
-Develoeprsa love consistency (according to this book I read), so to properly grow your meetup.
+Develoeprs love consistency (according to this book I read), so to properly grow your meetup.
+[Add a little more]

 ### Meetup Management Resources
 - [Enter The World of Technical Meetups](https://www.codingame.com/blog/enter-the-world-of-technical-meetups/)